Convergence Analysis of Distributed Optimization: A Dissipativity Framework: Incremental Dissipativity Approach

-where $\alpha_i>0$, $s_{\varphi_i}$ is as in \eqref{eq:incr-bound}, and the matrices $Q_i, S_i, R_i$ are parameters used to capture interaction over the network.
+with matrices $Q_i, S_i, R_i$ that are parameters used to capture interaction over the network.
 We require $Q_i^\top = Q_i$ and $R_i^\top = R_i$.
 For the sake of conciseness, we assume here that only one sector bound is used, but our arguments can be extended by replacing the first term in \eqref{eq:local-supply-rate} with a free conic combination of several sector bounds.
 Note that \eqref{eq:local-supply-rate} is a quadratic supply rate.
 Consequently, we can test for incremental dissipativity through linear matrix inequalities (LMIs), as stated in Lemma~\ref{lem:network-diss-LMI}.

-\begin{lemma} Given $Q_i, S_i, R_i$ and $\alpha_i>0$, the system \eqref{eq:sigma-tilde-LTI} is incrementally dissipative with respect to $s_i$ as in \eqref{eq:local-supply-rate} with dissipation rate $\gamma\in(1,0]$ and storage function $V_i:\Delta x_i\mapsto \Delta x_i^\top P_i \Delta x_i$, $P_i\succ 0$, if and only if
+\begin{lemma} Given $Q_i, S_i, R_i$ and $\alpha_i>0$, the system \eqref{eq:sigma-tilde-LTI} is incrementally dissipative with respect to $s_i$ as in \eqref{eq:local-supply-rate} with dissipation rate $\gamma\in(0,1]$ and storage function $V_i:\Delta x_i\mapsto \Delta x_i^\top P_i \Delta x_i$, $P_i\succ 0$, if and only if

-\end{lemma} \begin{proof} Sufficiency follows from pre- and postmultiplying \eqref{eq:local-dissipation-lmi} with $[\Delta x_i^\top \Delta u_i^\top \Delta w_i^\top]$ and $[\Delta x_i^\top \Delta u_i \Delta w_i^\top]^\top$, respectively.
+\end{lemma} \begin{proof} Sufficiency follows from pre- and postmultiplying \eqref{eq:local-dissipation-lmi} with $[\Delta x_i^\top \Delta u_i^\top \Delta w_i^\top]$ and $[\Delta x_i^\top \Delta u_i^\top \Delta w_i^\top]^\top$, respectively.
 To prove necessity, note that the dissipation inequality is required to hold for all initial values of $\Delta x_i$ and all inputs $\Delta u_i$, $\Delta w_i$. \end{proof}

 Lemma~\ref{lem:network-diss-LMI} provides an LMI feasibility condition in decision variables $P_i, Q_i, S_i, R_i$, and $\alpha_i$ for fixed $\gamma$.
 The smallest feasible $\gamma$ can be found by bisection.
 In addition, for many algorithms, the matrices in \eqref{eq:sigma-tilde-LTI} have a Kronecker product structure that makes the number of decision variables of the LMIs independent of $n$; see \cite{Lessard_2022} for details.